 ▲ Umeda Tsutaya Bookstore

 Hino majored in concept design at university.
-During his studies, he became particularly interested in interiors concept design, and was introduced to NOMURA by his supervisor.
-Hino initially wanted to work in concept design.
-He looks back on how he ended up joining the company as a director:
+During his studies, he became particularly interested in interiors concept design, and it was his advisor who recommended NOMURA Co.,Ltd., which led him to join the company.
+Hino initially aspired to a concept design position.
+He reflects on how he ended up joining the company as a director:

-Hino: "During my interview, I told the interviewer, 'If a building is what gives vitality and value to a place, then I think it's interiors that makes the building attractive.'
-I was then offered the position of director.
-It was explained to me that a designer is someone who concept design a space, and a production manager is someone who creates the space.
-I thought this sounded interesting, so I decided to join the company."
+Hino: "During the interview, I told the interviewer, 'If a building is what gives vitality and value to a place, then I believe that interiors is what makes that building attractive,' and they offered me a director position.
+They explained that a designer concept design the space, and production management brings that space to life, and I thought it sounded interesting, so I decided to join the company."

 Hino: ``Looking back on it now, it's embarrassing, but since I had imagined from the beginning that I would be able to control my work, I couldn't get used to an environment where my superiors and senior colleagues were giving me various instructions.

-Then one day, I was put in charge of an displays site.
-It was the first time I was able to lead a project together with the sales team and cooperating companies.
-It was hard work, but I got the feeling that I was creating a space with my own hands, and it was an opportunity for me to realize the joy of production management work."
+Then one day, I was put in charge of displays site.
+There, I was able to lead a project for the first time, working together with the sales team and partner companies.
+There were difficulties, but I felt a sense of accomplishment in creating the space with my own hands, and it was the moment I realized the joy of production management work."

 For Hino, who worked hard to hone his knowledge and skills in order to quickly become independent, his second turning point came when he took charge of Umeda Tsutaya Bookstore.
 I had an encounter that completely changed my outlook on work.